ufjschool/ob-s14/drafts/second/Off the Grid.md

 He’s not rocking the dreadlocks from a 2011 story in the alternative publication Elephant Journal.
 He’s got a graying beard that’s a cross between George Clooney and Tom Hanks in “Castaway.
 He’s rocking a fading red button down shirt with black geometric shapes in no particular pattern.
 He’s wearing olive green cargo shorts to go along with his black Crocs.
 And he’s eating a banana.

 I begin asking questions.
 Goats call in unison.
 Birds chirp.
 It’s not yet 10 a.m.
 One goat call in particular doesn’t sound right.
 A bubbly woman in her mid-20s comes towards us from a walking trail.
-That’s Kricket Stevens’ girlfriend.
-Certainly an interesting greeting from the two.
+That’s Kricket, Stevens’ girlfriend with certainly an interesting greeting from the two.
 Rain falls.
 My notebook and recorder get wet.
 Kricket offers me a black umbrella.

-I’m a college student who hadn’t thought of self-sustainable living before taking on the story and him a UF graduate with a Masters at UF’s Center for the Wetlands.
-He knows everything there is to know about living on his own.
+I’m a college student who hadn’t thought of self-sustainable living before taking on the story and him a UF graduate with a Masters at UF’s Howard T. Odum Center for the Wetlands.
+He's an expert about living on his own.

 ***

 Stevens grew up in the suburbs of Cleveland, Ohio, where smoke stacks dot the skies.
-An appropriate backdrop to its sports run of bad luck—Cleveland Browns’ 11-year playoff hiatus, LeBron James’ “The Decision,” and the Cleveland Indians’ 54-year World Series win drought (The Indians lost on a walk-off single by the Marlins’ Edgar Renteria to score Craig Counsell in their last World Series appearance in 1997.
-The moment, captured as the cover of The Miami Herald, is hanging in my room back home.)

 Cleveland is an industrial city—a symbol of pure Americana when such a thing existed during the manufacturing boom of the 1950s.
 It, along with Ohio’s other “big eight” cities, started as an automotive power until dabbling in other sectors such as medical research.
 Hard economic times led to a 17.1 percent population decrease from 10 years earlier in 2010.
 Cleveland ironically exposed Stevens to his first experience with nature.

-He lived with the middle child syndrome.
+He lived with middle child syndrome.
 Not coddled enough like the first born and not paid as much attention too as the new baby.
 Stevens loved it.
 He explored.
 He wandered.
 He discovered.

 Stevens found an old small-scale farm as a child roaming the woods near his house.
 The deserted farm was his jungle gym.
 He made a fort.
 He grew fresh plums, apples and concord grapes.
 He was in “hog heaven” getting his hands dirty from black walnuts.
 He honed his craft.